Parxd/HipKittens/kernels/TK/gemm/fp6fp32/new_fp6/README.md

 - top half of A tile
 - top half of B tile
 - bottom half of B tile
-- top half of A tile
+- bottom half of A tile

 Each of the above loads is actually 4 `load_dwordx3` instructions.
 In this kernel, we've manually interleaved each individual `load_dwordx3` with the `ds_read_b96` and `mfma` instructions.